7 Smoothie Solutions: Improve Your Blender Game with These Tips

 Oh, no, that’s not good.

-Occasionally, you’ll run up against a few complaints, and one recurring problem will show up repeatedly, leaving you wondering what to do.
+Occasionally, you’ll run up against a few issues, and one recurring problem will show up repeatedly, leaving you wondering what to do.
 Sometimes, small chunks of frozen fruit, ice, or powders gunk up either at the bottom of the blending container, or under the blades of the base.

 This is both annoying and frustrating.
 Why spend money on a product that does this?

-Well, the benefits tend to outweigh the annoyances.
 When an easy-to-use blender includes dishwasher-safe components, and is specifically designed for making smoothies that are perfect to grab and go, it makes sense to have one, despite the potential drawbacks.

-But nonetheless, I don’t think we have to settle for inferior blended beverages.
+But I don’t think we have to settle for inferior blended beverages.
 We should be able to have our smoothie and drink all of it too!

 After a bit of trial and error, we’ve come up with the following solutions to help users out.

-If you’ve experienced these common issues with chunky ice or frozen produce before, hopefully our tips will help to turn those smoothies around.
 And if you’re in the market for a personal blender, check out these solutions to see how you can adjust your smoothie making process in case this situation happens to arise.

 1. Evaluate Your Powder Usage